 - (a) The Employer has the right to schedule hours of operation and employee hours of work to meet the changing needs of the business.
 Designated days of rest and work schedules, both regular full-time and regular part-time in each job code, will be determined in a shift selection process twice a year.
 If operational needs so require, the Employer may elect to commence additional shift selection process(es) during the year. - (b) Details of the shift selection process as set out in this article will be posted at least two weeks prior to the scheduled selection date along with the schedule ranking.
 A minimum of two weeks' notice after the completion of the shift selection process will be provided before implementation. - (c) The Employer and the Union recognize that the nature of the Employer's business fluctuates and operational needs can change frequently and unexpectedly which can change the days and hours of work, both weekly and daily, as well as start and finish time and days off.
 Notwithstanding the Employer's right to schedule based on operational needs, an individual scheduled on a fixed bid line within a weekly work schedule will not have their start times vary throughout the week by more than four hours within a shift block where possible, unless agreed to by the employee in the Preference Request Form.
-This does not apply to employees on a flex bid line in which start times may not vary by more than eight hours, unless agreed to by the employee in the Preference Request Form or as set out in Clause 14.6 below. - (d) An employee must select a fixed bid line available and cannot choose to pick in a secondary code if there are not enough junior employees under them to fill the remaining fixed bid lines available. - (e) Employees, who do not chose an available fixed bid line based on their primary job code, must then pick the next available fixed bid line based on job code seniority in their secondary job code(s).

-(f) Employees who are not able to pick a fixed bid line in any of their job codes will be placed in the flex pool.
+This does not apply to employees on a flex bid line in which start times may not vary by more than eight hours, unless agreed to by the employee in the Preference Request Form or as set out in Clause 14.6 below. - (d) An employee must select a fixed bid line available in their highest paid job code and cannot choose to pick in another job code if there are not enough junior employees under them to fill the remaining fixed bid lines available. - (e) Employees may drop into the flex pool if they have not chosen to pick a fixed bid line and there are enough junior employees under them to fill the remaining fixed bid lines.
+The Employer can remove the right to drop into the flex pool if a negative operational impact can be demonstrated. - (f) Employees who are not able to pick a fixed bid line in any of their job codes will be placed in the flex pool.